Geetha63/MS-Teams-Scripts/TeachersGroupUpdate-Education domain/README.md

 System should have the AzureADPreview module [`Install-Module azureadpreview`](https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0-preview#installing-the-azure-ad-module) to exceute the script

 # Inputs
-Global admin or Azure AD admin credentails
+Global Administrator or Azure AD Administrator credentials

 # Prerequisites
-As an Administrator, type PowerShell in the start menu.
+As an Administrator, type PowerShell in the start menu

 Right-click on Windows PowerShell, then select Run as Administrator.
 Click Yes at the UAC prompt.
 1. Type the following within PowerShell and then press Enter: